 • Promote ethical standards through reflective practice and collaboration, critical application of current research and theories, and identification as an early childhood professional and leader while continually advocating on behalf of children and families

 A traditional, four-year bachelor’s degree program will combine your major credit requirements with general education courses and electives.
-You will need to complete 120 credits to earn your degree, however, some schools such as the University of Arizona Global Campus (Global Campus) allow you to transfer up to 90 approved credits* from community college or previous college coursework, and even life experiences such as military service or job training.
+You will need to complete 120 credits to earn your degree, however, some schools such as the University of Arizona Global Campus (Global Campus) allow you to transfer approved credits* from community college or previous college coursework, and even life experiences such as military service or job training.
 Transferring credits is a meaningful way of shortening your time to graduation.

 Advantages of Earning Your Online Bachelor’s Degree in Early Childhood Education